 I wrote this last summer for the Charles Bukowski Gesellschaft Jahrbuch, which is the German Bukowski Society yearbook.
 It is presented here in lieu of actual entertainment.
 Thank you.

-Well, ain’t that a fine ride…I have in my hot little hands the final proof of the paperback version of Riding Out the Dumb Silence, and I’ll be damned if it isn’t right and tight and ready to go.
+I have in my hot little hands the final proof of the paperback version of Riding Out the Dumb Silence, and I’ll be damned if it isn’t right and tight and ready to go.

 Well I’m jumping ship.
-Gave a week’s notice at the old job, so I’ll work this coming Friday there and the following Monday I’ll be at the new gig.
+Gave a week’s notice at the old job, so I’ll work this coming Friday there and the following Monday at the new gig.
 A weekend is much better than the two years I had between jobs last time, so I can’t complain.
 Two years of unemployment has it’s positive points, but on the downside, abject poverty gets old real fast.

-I sent off my contribution in October of 2002, and as you may have read around here somewhere, waiting turned to disbelief, frustration, anger — all of those groovy emotions that make life worth living
+Yes, it’s true — I have finally received the mythical Peace Card set, a letterpress project that started well over three years ago.
+I sent off my contribution in October of 2002, and as you may have read here, waiting turned to disbelief, frustration, anger — all of those groovy emotions that make life worth living.